walski/neoneo/README.txt

 Just want to let you know all this.
 Neoneo is usable but it's more like a No Kahuna Information Delivery Bus than a No Kahuna Dragster!

+== Etymology
+Neoneo as the hawaiian word for chaos is just what is logical caused by No Kahuna ;)

 == LICENSE:

 (The MIT License)